luiscruz/course_sustainableSE/2025/p1_measuring_software/g1_regex_energy.md

 - `Python 3.12`
 - `energibridge 0.0.7`

-The other software requirements regarding employed code libraries can be found in the `requirements.txt` (or `environment.yml` if you are using Conda) in our Github repository, which is linked in the [Reproducibility Package](#Reproducibility-Package) section.
+The other software requirements regarding employed code libraries can be found in the `requirements.txt` (or `environment.yml` if you are using Conda) in our Github repository, which is linked in the [Replication Package](#replication-package) section.

 # Results